The 4 types of obesity according to the Mayo Clinic (and why it is important to categorize them for their treatment)

 Those who eat to deal with emotional situations, both happy and sad, in times of stress or anxiety, belong to this phenotype.

-“When they have a good day they go to Dunkin ‘Donuts (an American chain of sweets known as donut or donuts) and when they have a bad day … they go to Dunkin ‘Donuts “, simplifies the specialist.
+“When they have a good day they go to Dunkin ‘Donuts (an American candy chain known as donut or donuts) and when they have a bad day … they go to Dunkin ‘Donuts “, simplifies the specialist.

 4. Slow combustion